 How to reach Mansa Devi Temple?

 Here’s how to reach Mansa Devi Temple:

-- Air: Jolly Grant Airport of Dehradun is at a distance of 50 km from Mansa Devi Temple.
+- Air: Jolly Grant Airport of Dehradun is at a distance of 37 km from the temple.

-- Train: Haridwar is the nearest railway station at a distance of 4 km from Mansa Devi Temple.
+- Train: Haridwar is the nearest railway station at a distance of 3 km from the temple.

-- Road: There are buses available for Haridwar from ISBT, Kashmere gate in New Delhi.
+- Road: Buses are also available to Haridwar from ISBT, Kashmere Gate in New Delhi.

 Where to stay near Mansa Devi Temple?

 Some of the places where one can stay near Mansa Devi Temple are: